 \subsection{Difference between the existing NHQM and the CEE methods}

-We are now at a good point to discuss the differences between the existing NHQM methods and our CEE.
+I am now at a good point to discuss the differences between the existing NHQM methods and the CEE.
 The previous approaches must analytically continue the conventional single-particle basis (e.g., harmonic oscillator basis) in which $H$ is Hermitian to a basis that $H$ turns non-Hermitian.
 These methods then construct a many-body basis as a direct product of the single-particle basis.
 The numerical difficulty could arise during the analytical continuation, limiting how far away from the real axis the {\BCT}s can be moved.

-In contrast, CEE achieves the ``non-Hermitization'' of $H$ by building the many-body basis from the solution snapshots of the inhomogeneous {\schro} equations with complex energies, i.e., by the RBM-based subspace projection (or viewed as spectrum compression) during the on-line emulation stage.
-At the off-line training stage, we don't need to---but we can---perform analytical continuation of the $H$ matrix to obtain the training solution snapshots, as the solutions to the equation with a Hermitian $H$ already have bound-state-like boundary conditions.
-As a result, the non-Hermitian $\matrixform{H}$ matrix is generally much lower-dimensional than the corresponding matrix in the other NHQM methods.
+In contrast, CEE achieves the ``non-Hermitization'' of $H$ by building the many-body basis from the solution snapshots of the inhomogeneous \schro equations with complex energies, i.e., by the RBM-based subspace projection (or viewed as spectrum compression) during the on-line emulation stage.
+Note these snapshot basis build in inter-particle correlations.

+At the off-line training stage, one does not need to---but one can---perform analytical continuation of the $H$ matrix to obtain the training solution snapshots, as the solutions to the equation with a Hermitian $H$ already have bound-state-like boundary conditions.
+As a result, the non-Hermitian $\matrixform{H}$ matrices presented in this work generally have much lower dimensions than the corresponding matrix in the other NHQM methods.

-It is also relevant to note that our approach targets a specific portion of the spectrum, as the eigenenergies of the compressed spectrum are distributed in a finite domain of the complex $E$ plane.
-The portion is not precisely defined; however, when the $E$ variable is extrapolated too far away from the range of the training energies during the emulation stage, the emulation errors become significant.
+It is also relevant to note that my approach targets a specific portion of the spectrum, as the eigenenergies of the compressed spectrum are distributed in a finite domain of the complex $E$ plane.
+The portion is not precisely defined.
+However, when the $E$ variable is extrapolated too far away from the range of the training energies during the emulation stage, the emulation errors become significant.
 In contrast, in the existing NHQM methods, the spectrum range is defined by the energy cut-off applied on a single-particle basis.